JakobGM/WikiLinks/README.md

 Run `./manage.py migrate`.

 ### Load a production data dump
-In the following instructions, `$USER` refers to your computer's username, which can be found by writing `echo $USER` in your terminal.

-Run `psql` and enter the `$USER` database.
-Run the following commands:
+Run `psql -d kokudb -U postgres` in order to enter the postgresql shell within the Wikilinks database.

 ```
 CREATE ROLE koku_user;
-GRANT ALL PRIVILEGES ON DATABASE $USER TO koku_user;
+GRANT ALL PRIVILEGES ON DATABASE koku_db TO koku_user;
 ```

 Receive the db and media dump from @JakobGM and put them in the `tmp` folder